EchoLeague/Echo-League-Rules/RULES.md

     1. Group stage games will be a best of two.
     2. Plaoff stage games will be a best of three.
     3. The grand final will be a best of five.
+    4. Tiebreakers will be decided by admins based on time constraints
 6. We will try to have a ticket approved for games to be played, but if there are delays (as there have been in the past), we will have lobbies off-ticket if admins are unavailable
     1. For games played off-ticket, the winning team must provide the following screenshots to have their game counted as official:
         1. Screenshot of the final “picks and bans” screen (from replay)